-In accord with Canon 241, which states that a candidate must be of good physical and psychological health, Kenrick-Glennon Seminary requires that each applicant to Kenrick School of Theology provide a professional report of his health before being admitted to the Theology or Pre-Theology Programs.
-To insure that appropriate care of the individual’s physical and mental health is ongoing, each applicant must provide proof of enrollment in an adequate Health Insurance program.
+In accord with Canon 241, which states that a candidate must be of good physical and psychological health, Kenrick‐Glennon Seminary requires that each applicant to Kenrick School of Theology provide a professional report of his health before being admitted to the Theology or Pre‐Theology Programs.
+To ensure that appropriate care of the individual’s physical and mental health is ongoing, each applicant must provide proof of enrollment in an adequate health insurance program.

 If at any time during a student’s course of studies at Kenrick School of Theology he contracts a serious illness or disease which would require ongoing medical attention, then the seminary, in consultation with the student’s Ordinary, reserves the right to terminate the student from the program.
 Although regrettable, this action might be necessary because the seminary is unable to provide proper medical care for the individual on the seminary campus.
 Should the medical situation of the student change radically, then he may reapply for admission to the seminary.

-Kenrick School of Theology recommends that the indebtedness of a candidate entering the seminary not exceed $10,000.00.
+Kenrick School of Theology recommends that the indebtedness of a candidate entering the seminary not exceed ten thousand ($10,000) dollars.
 It is the presumption of the seminary that any such indebtedness is primarily for educational expenses.
 High indebtedness for other reasons could indicate questions or issues of responsibility on the part of the student.
-The seminary recommends that the Vocation Director explore the area of indebtedness with the candidate before his application is forwarded to the seminary.
-(PPF 58)
+The seminary recommends that the Vocation Director explore the area of indebtedness with the candidate before his application is forwarded to the seminary (PPF 58).

-Again, in accord with Canon 241, students applying to Kenrick School of Theology are to submit a recent psychological evaluation (administered within two (2) years of applying to the seminary) completed according to the guidelines of the seminary.
+Again, in accord with Canon 241, students applying to Kenrick School of Theology are to submit a psychological evaluation which has been administered within the last two years.
+At the discretion of the Rector, a more recent psychological evaluation may be requested.
 This evaluation should be written in the narrative style and provide a three-dimensional profile of the student.
 More information regarding the psychological tests and report may be found in Appendix B. Students transitioning from Cardinal Glennon College to Kenrick School of Theology do not need a new psychological evaluation.

 VI.
 ADMISSIONS INTERVIEW

 The Admissions Committee may recommend that a candidate be personally interviewed before he is accepted into the Kenrick School of Theology.
 This interview and the admissions file must be completed by August 1st of the year of admission.
 The arrangements for this interview are handled by the Chair of the Admissions Committee upon the receipt of the completed admissions packet.
 The President‐Rector may at his discretion admit a candidate on a provisional basis if these requirements have been only partially fulfilled; the candidate, however, is required to complete the admissions process within one semester of his provisional admission.

 VII.
 THE ADMISSIONS COMMITTEE AND THEIR PROCEDURES

-The Admissions Committee is a standing committee of Kenrick School of Theology.
+The Admissions Committee is a standing faculty committee of Kenrick School of Theology.
 The members of this committee are the President‐Rector, Vice‐Rector for Formation, Dean of Seminarians, Academic Dean, and the Director of Psychological and Counseling Services.
 The Vice‐Rector for Formation is the Chair of the Committee.

-The Chair of the Committee will schedule meetings of the Committee as needed to review a candidate’s application.
-The Assistant to the Vice-Rector will gather all the elements which make up the application packet and make copies for the members of the Committee.
+The Assistant to the Vice-Rector will schedule meetings of the Committee as needed to review a candidate’s application.
+The Assistant to the Vice‐Rector for Formation will gather all the elements which make up the application packet and make copies for the members of the Committee.
 The entire application packet is made available to the Admissions Committee prior to the scheduled meeting.
-The members of the Committee fill out the recommendation form and return the form to the Assistant to the Vice-Rector.
-At the meeting the Committee members discuss the candidate and each member makes a recommendation in one of four ways:
+The members of the Committee fill out the recommendations form and return the form to the Assistant to the Vice‐Rector.
+At the meeting, the Committee members discuss the candidate and each member makes a recommendation in one of four ways: